dlewus/David_Lewus_Portfolio/Python_Data_Analysis/demographic_data_analyzer/README.md

 # Demographic Data Analyzer
 This is a project from [freeCodeCamp](https://www.freecodecamp.org/learn/data-analysis-with-python/).
-Below are their instructions for the assignment
+Below are their instructions for the assignment.

 ### Assignment